SPCFXDA/conflux-devkit/README.md

 # Conflux DevKit

 ## Overview

 Conflux DevKit provides an easy-to-setup development environment for the Conflux blockchain spaces (Core Space and ESpace EVM).

 It leverages Docker to create a devcontainer with all necessary tools, dependencies, and configurations pre-installed, ensuring a seamless and consistent development experience.

-This repository provides a minimal setup and serves as a foundation for creating more task-specific repositories, such as a Hardhat repository or a frontend template repository.
+This repository offers a minimal setup and serves as a foundation for creating more task-specific repositories, such as a Hardhat repository or a frontend template repository.

 ## Features

 - Pre-configured development environment for Conflux Core, ESpace, and PoS.
-- Simplified setup with all dependencies installed and utilities.
+- Simplified setup with all dependencies installed.
 - Consistent and isolated development environment.
 - Integrated OpenVSCode server for a web-based development experience.
 - Compatibility with GitHub Codespaces and VS Code's devcontainer feature.